White Star Line: The Oceanic class

-In the eighteen months to follow, the five remaining ships were completed, and one by one, joined her on the North Atlantic run.
+In the eighteen months that followed, the five remaining ships were completed, and one by one, joined her on the North Atlantic run.
 Atlantic sailed on her maiden voyage from Liverpool on 8 June without incident.
-However, later that summer another problem surfaced which posed a threat to public opinion of the line.
+However, later that summer another problem surfaced which posed a threat to public opinion of the company.
 Of the six ships, the names originally selected for the third and sixth ships of the class had initially been Pacific and Arctic, which when mentioned in the press appeared alongside references to two ships of the same names which had belonged to the now defunct Collins Line, both of which were lost at sea with large losses of life.
 In the cases of those ships, both of which had been wooden-hulled paddle steamers, Arctic had foundered off the coast of Newfoundland in September 1854 after colliding with another ship, resulting in the loss of over 300 lives, while Pacific vanished with 186 people on board in January 1856.
 As a result, White Star made arrangements to change the names of these two ships.
 The third ship, which had been launched as Pacific on 8 March 1871 was renamed Baltic prior to its completion and the keel of the sixth vessel, which had just been laid down at Harland & Wolff and dubbed Arctic, was renamed Celtic prior to her launch.

 The fourth vessel of the Oceanic class, Republic, sailed on her maiden voyage on 1 February 1872, around which time modifications were being made to the last two ships still under construction.
 Alterations in their designs called for their hulls to be extended in length by 17 ft, which also increased their tonnage.
 Adriatic entered service on 11 April 1872, followed by Celtic six months later on 24 October.
 These ships began their careers with notable success.
 Adriatic, after barely a month in service, became the first White Star ship to capture the Blue Riband, having completed a record westbound crossing in 7 days, 23 hours and 17 minutes at an average speed of 14.53 kn.
 In January 1873, Baltic became the first of the line to capture the Blue Riband for an eastbound crossing, having completed a return trip to Liverpool in 7 days, 20 hours and 9 minutes at an average speed of 15.09 kn.